surgieboi/sesame-coding-assignment/README.md

 4. Using OAuth2's URL Generator, create a URL using scopes (ie. `identify`, `email`, and `guilds`) and your previously created Generated URL (ex. `http://localhost:3000`)
 5. Copy and save your Application's Name and the generated OAuth2 URL

+Note, add your production URL to your Discord Application's Redirects and update your production environment variable on Vercel using this OAuth2 URL.

 ### Step 4

 Using your copy and saved Alchemy, Discord, and Supabase keys, complete the following steps to run this application: